Updated: Jul 27

 1. Worksheets -

-Print a worksheet for the topic you are covering and give your kids a mission for 30 minutes and you get some mom time, hopefully.
+Print a worksheet for the topic you are covering and you get some mom time, hopefully.
 You can choose your kid's grade and the subject at www.education.com.
 They offer guided lessons and lesson plans but I like them best for the worksheets.
+Again, it's about repetition and making it sink in.

+4. There are project based learning packets and plans on topics that a traditional school would never cover.
 Get your kid to learn all about electronics.
-You can order a kit on www.eeme.com ~ a dad-runned company that teaches kids how to use a breadboard and control a led light!
+You can order a kit on www.eeme.com ~ another dad-runned company that teaches kids how to use a breadboard and control a led light!

-5. Mathantics.com makes math fun and explains math stuff well and they have their own youtube channel.
+5. Mathantics.com makes math fun and explains math really well.
+They also have their own youtube channel.

 6. Podcasts are good and educational.
 I like history podcasts and play them when I have the kid trapped in the car.
 My favorite one is "American History Tellers".
 Surprising, how much history they could learn in the car!
 There are many kid's podcast out there.
-"Finn Caspian" "Storynory" for stories and "Brains On" for science etc..
+"Finn Caspian" (just for fun), "Storynory" for stories all around the world and "Brains On" for science etc.

 Tutor.com ~ Free online tutoring for K-12